-7. Fine-tuning the parameters
+7 Fine-tuning the parameters

 For large computations, it may be a good idea to try to find the best (or at least, a good) combination of parameters for the given kind of data.
-The default values are chosen for optimal performance on an Intel(R) Core(TM)2 CPU T7200@2.00GHz, for random genus 2 curves with small coefficients and a height bound of $2^{14} - 1$.
+The default values are chosen for optimal performance on my current laptop for random genus 2 curves with small coefficients and a height bound of 100 000.
 For your machine and input data, other values may be better.
 You can replace the testdata.h file with your own collection of test data (and edit rptest.c if necessary to adapt the degree and height settings) and then time ./rptest -z (the -z option suppresses the output) for various combinations of the parameter settings. rptest accepts most of the optional parameters of ratpoints, in particular the -p, -N, -n, -F and -S parameters, so you can easily change the parameters used on the command line.
-In addition, there is an option -h H to change the default height bound.
+In addition, there is an option -h H to change the default height bound and an option -m m that causes the program to repeat the computations m times.